BurningKarl/LightOrgan/README.md

 Using [Raspotify](https://github.com/dtcooper/raspotify) one can let the Raspberry Pi act as a Spotify playback device (only available for Spotify Premium users).
 First, set up Raspotify as explained in its README including the "Play via Bluetooth Speaker" section.
 Essentially, the "Play via Bluetooth Speaker" explains how to set up the systemd service as a user service such that the sound is played back as the user pi.
-This also essential here, because the python script can only pick up those sounds.
+This is essential here, because the python script can only pick up those sounds.

 After a successful setup, the Spotify device "raspotify (...)" should appear.
 To test whether the sound output of the Spotify Device can be captured by ALSA use `arecord` and `aplay` as explained above.